Fateme-Bozorgi/ML_models/README.md

 ## Regression Model Evaluation: Decision Tree, Random Forest, and Linear Regression

-This repository presents a practical implementation of three distinct regression models to predict resistivity values based on geological features.
+This repository presents a practical implementation of three distinct regression models to predict resistivity values based on petrophysical features.
 The models included in this comparison are:

 - **Decision Tree Regression**
 - **Random Forest Regression**